ritabc/lox/README.md

 1. Add support for assignment
 1. Add lexical scoping, (chain of) enclosing environments
 1. Add control flow (branching with if & logical and/or, and while & for loops)
+1. Add support for function decls and calls, including return values.
+-- Add a builtin func, clock(), which is a wrapper around Java's System.currentTimeMillis() -- throw runtime Lox exception from interpreter when user attempts to call something that isn't callable, like a String.
+(Instead of allowing a java exception to be seen)
+-- For now, we'll always set the function's body's parent env as the top-level global environment.
+So if an identifier isn't defined in the function itself, the interpreter will look outside the func and in the global scope.
+However, this means functions nested inside blocks or other functions, aka local functions, and closures are not yet supported.

+1.

 ### Additional features
 #### Shown with link to another branch if that was deemed necessary